pymupdf/PyMuPDF/docs/document.rst

   Starting with v1.17.0, a new page addressing mechanism for **EPUB files only** is supported.
 This document type is internally organized in chapters such that pages can most efficiently be found by their so-called "location".
 The location is a tuple *(chapter, pno)* consisting of the chapter number and the page number **in that chapter**.
 Both numbers are zero-based.

-  While it is still possible to locate a page via its (absoute) number, doing so may mean that the complete document has to be layouted before the page can be addressed.
-This may have a significant performance implication if the document is very large.
-Due to internal EPUB file structures, using the page's **location** *(chapter, pno)* prevents this from happening.
+  While it is still possible to locate a page via its (absoute) number, doing so may mean that the complete EPUB document must be layouted before the page can be addressed.
+This may have a significant performance impact if the document is very large.
+Using the page's *(chapter, pno)* prevents this from happening.

-  To maintain a consistent API, PyMuPDF supports page *location* syntax for **all file types** -- documents without this feature simply have just one chapter. :meth:`Document.loadPage` and the equivalent index access now also support using the page *location*.
-There are a number of methods to convert between page numbers and locations, determine the chapter count, the page count per chapter, to compute the next and previous locations, and the last page location of a document.
+  To maintain a consistent API, PyMuPDF supports the page *location* syntax for **all file types** -- documents without this feature simply have just one chapter. :meth:`Document.loadPage` and the equivalent index access now also support a *location* argument.

+  There are a number of methods for converting between page numbers and locations, for determining the chapter count, the page count per chapter, for computing the next and the previous locations, and the last page location of a document.

 ======================================= ==========================================================
 **Method / Attribute**                  **Short Description**